 The benefits of gratitude at work

 Grateful, happier, prosocial people make better organisational citizens and contribute more to work.
-Gratitude has also been shown to:
+Gratitude can also:

 - Elevate determination, discipline and self-control